nats-io/nats.net/docs/documentation/jetstream/consume.md

 # Consuming Messages from Streams

-Consuming messages from a stream can be done using one of three different methods depending on you application needs.
+Consuming messages from a stream can be done using one of three different methods depending on your application needs.
-You can access these methods from the consumer object you can create using JetStream context:
+You can access these methods from the consumer object created using JetStream context:

 ```csharp
 await using var nats = new NatsConnection();